arnavmittal14/ENSF380SummerFinalProject/README.md

  Group Members: Shahed Issa, Debo Dam, Arnav Mittal

+ A pdf copy of the UML is present in the repo under the name UML_Class_Diagram.pdf

 ## SQL Connection
 1) Configure your username and password for your SQL file, and add them to the AdvertisementPanel file in the designated variable